Microtomography on the ANATOMIX beamline at Synchrotron SOLEIL: Abstract

 \section{Abstract}

-The new ANATOMIX beamline at Synchrotron SOLEIL is dedicated to hard X-ray full-field tomography techniques.
-Operating in a range of photon energies from approximately 5 to 50~keV, it offers both parallel-beam projection microtomography and nanotomography using a zone-plate transmission X-ray microscope and thus covers a range of spatial resolution from 20~nm to 20~\um, expressed in terms of useful pixel size.
-Here we describe the microtomography instrumentation and its performance.
+The ANATOMIX beamline at Synchrotron SOLEIL, operational since 2018, is dedicated to hard X-ray full-field tomography techniques.
+Operating in a range of photon energies from approximately 5 to 50~keV, it offers both parallel-beam projection microtomography, in absorption and phase contrast, and nanotomography using a zone-plate transmission X-ray microscope.
+With these methods, the beamline covers a range of spatial resolution from 20~nm to 20~\um, expressed in terms of useful pixel size.
+The variable beam size of up to 40~mm allows users to image large objects.
+Here we describe the microtomography instrumentation of the beamline.

-\section{INTRODUCTION}
+\section{Introduction}

 The French synchrotron light source SOLEIL has recently built a long undulator beamline named ANATOMIX \emph{(Advanced Nanotomographic Imaging with Coherent X~Rays)} for X-ray microtomography and nanotomography.
-ANATOMIX completes the imaging methods available at SOLEIL by full-field tomography at lower photon energies and smaller length scales than PSICH{\'E} \citep{king2016rsi}, the other SOLEIL beamline offering full-field tomography as a main experimental method.
-The general layout and beam conditioning optics scheme have been reported elsewhere \citep{weitkamp2017jpcs}; here we give a description of the main features of the experimental stations, in particular for microtomography ---the nanotomography station is described in a separate article in this volume \citep{scheel:elsewhere}--- and of the current state of the instrument.
+ANATOMIX completes the imaging methods available at SOLEIL by full-field tomography at lower photon energies and smaller length scales than PSICH{\'E} \cite{king2016rsi}, the other SOLEIL beamline offering full-field tomography as a main experimental method.
+The general layout and beam conditioning optics scheme have been reported elsewhere \cite{weitkamp2017jpcs}.
+Here we report on the main features of the experimental stations, in particular for microtomography, and on the current state of the instrument.
+The nanotomography station is described in more detail in a separate article in this volume \cite{scheel:elsewhere}.